mm/siri-shortcuts-vpn/post.md

 5. Click "Create Key Pair" and follow the instructions (if you already have set up one, you can use that key pair instead for the remainder of this guide)

 6. Now we'll create our launch template.
 Under "Instances", click on "Launch Templates", and then "Create launch template".
 Give the template a name, and begin filling out the form.
-For the AMI, I chose one that corresponded to Ubuntu 20.04.
+For the AMI, I chose one that corresponded to Ubuntu 18.04.
 I filled out the following details:

 ```
 Instance Type: t2.micro (Free Tier eligible)
 Key pair: The key pair you created in step (5)
 Security groups: The security group you created in step (3)
-Storage (volumes): Click "Add new volume".
+Storage (volumes): If a volume wasn't added automatically once you picked the AMI, click "Add new volume".
 Make sure "Delete on termination" is set to Yes, and leave everything else at default.
 ```

 7. Under "Resource tags", click "Add tag" and set a key of `instance_type` to `vpn`.
 Leave "Resource types" at its default (should have "Instances" selected).
 This will cause EC2 instances deployed with this template to be tagged, which lets us keep them separate from other instances and let our Lambda function terminate the right instance.